burt202/lite-uploader/README.md

 # LiteUploader - HTML5 jQuery File Uploader <sup>v1.1</sup>

-This is a small jQuery plugin designed to use new HTML5 features ([File API](http://www.html5rocks.com/en/tutorials/file/dndfiles/) and [XHR2](http://www.html5rocks.com/en/tutorials/file/xhr2/)) to make uploading files a doddle.
+This is a small jQuery plugin (loosely based on [this nettuts tutorial](http://net.tutsplus.com/tutorials/javascript-ajax/uploading-files-with-ajax/)) designed to use new HTML5 features ([File API](http://www.html5rocks.com/en/tutorials/file/dndfiles/) and [XHR2](http://www.html5rocks.com/en/tutorials/file/xhr2/)) to make uploading files a doddle.
 It purposely doesn't support older browsers because I don't know about you, but I'm sick of seeing snippets of JavaScript with double the code and logic just to make it work in HTML4-only browsers that have ever diminishing percentage of users.
 I know practically this is not helpful because browsers like IE9 will be around for a while but what I really wanted to see is, at its absolute minimum, how little code do you need to make a small, but very usable and easily expandable jQuery upload plugin.
 With some useful options including basic validation it turns out not many.
 With less than 100 lines of code and being < 2kb in size, it is a good choice for any developer who is not so worried about supporting the older browsers.

 ## Options Explained